 If caught before complications arise, there are many effective treatments for atrial fibrillation that work quite well, including:

-Blood thiners to help prevent clots from forming and possibly causing stroke, or
+- Blood thiners to help prevent clots from forming and possibly causing stroke

 Atrial fibrillation patients and those at risk for the condition may need to make some lifestyle changes to eliminate risk factors.
 Behaviors that can contribute to arrythmias include:

-"If a person is suffering from sleep apnea or high blood pressure, they may have atrial fibrillation or, at the very least, be at risk," says Ryan.
+"If a person is suffering from sleep apnea or high blood pressure, they may have atrial fibrillation or, at the very least, be at risk," Ryan explains.
 "People with a high alcohol intake are at risk as well."

 Why You Should See a Specialist